pupilfirst/wd301-scripts/using-vite/converting-cra-project-to-vite/README.md

 # Text

-To use `vite` instead of `create-react-app` in your project, you will have to follow the following steps.
+To use `vite` instead of `create-react-app` in your existing project, you will have to follow the following steps.

 ## Install Vite